odkr/sucgi/BUILDING.rst

 cov
     Generate coverage data in *cov*.
-    Must be run as superuser in order to be accurate.
+    Must be run *twice* as superuser in order to be accurate.

 covhtml
     Alias for "cov/html/index.html".